-Four years later, a small group of families gathered to hear about her idea.
-Tasha was ready to share her dream.
-Her enthusiasm was infectious.
-Nine families pledged their support and joined with Tasha to become the school’s Charter Families.
+Early in the year 2000, nine families pledged their support and joined with Tasha to become the school’s Charter Families.
 Together, they drew up a list of objectives that would form the key touchstones of the extraordinary education the new school would provide.